There are three goals in organizing and naming your files:

 Use the typewriter (<TT>) and

-Do use header tags (<H1>, <H2>, etc.) to define the structure of your document so that the browser can display it appropriately, but avoid header levels 5 and 6, because many browsers display them with a type face that is smaller than the standard size, and is therefore difficult to read.
+Do use header tags (<H1>, <H2>, etc.) to define the structure of your document so that the browser can display it appropriately.
+Avoid header levels 5 and 6, because many browsers display them with a type face that is smaller than the standard size, and is therefore difficult to read.

-Do use list structures whenever sensible, and nest lists within lists when appropriate (creating an outline-style format).
+Do use list structures whenever sensible, and nest lists when appropriate.
 Feel free to put <BR> or <P> tags within or between list items to force extra white space.